CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 \end{bmatrix} \prec 0.
 $$

-To see the equivalence, re-write the second inequality as
+To see the equivalence between the two, re-write the second inequality as

 $$
 \begin{bmatrix}